dsoumyadip/kafka-to-dashboard/README.md

-# KafkaToSparkStreaming
+# KafkaToDashBoard(Spark Streaming)
-This application demonstrate how to fetch data from Kafka topic, get sentiments of tweets and aggregate count based on sentiment.
+This application demonstrate how to fetch data from Kafka topic, get sentiments of tweets and aggregate count based on sentiment and the sending it to dashboard.

 ## Window time:
-15 seconds
+10 seconds

 ## Dependencies: